kerbinagent/tabpy2/README.md

 1. Go to Team, change total_sp (total speaker points) and total_wl (total wins) for BOTH prop and oppo
 2. Go to Speaker, change total_sp(total speaker points) for ALL speakers in the round
 3. Go to Speaker Point, change EVERY individual Speaker point data for ALL speakers.
+### Breaking
+When the tournament reaches the pre-set total number of preliminary rounds, you will see instruction at /tournament/ of getting the breaking list.
+The breaking list is available to admin only through the admin code you set.